ilfrich/python-basic-utils/README.md

 # create thread with start-up function and start it
 t = threading.Thread(target=start_monitor_thread, args=(regular_monitor,), daemon=True)
 t.start()

+# if you want to interrupt the wait time at any point (temporarily sets the .is_interrupted attribute to True)
+regular_monitor.interrupt()

 # in a separate piece of code (e.g. REST handler or timer) you can stop the monitor instance
 regular_monitor.stop()